kdwinter/mongo_mapper_acts_as_versioned/README.md

 Basic MongoMapper port of technoweenie's [acts_as_versioned](http://github.com/technoweenie/acts_as_versioned).
 Stores changed attributes in a Hash key inside an Embedded Document instead of copying all keys from the original model.

+*Note:* This plugin is intended for MongoMapper 0.8.6.
+The plugin architecture must be slightly changed for it to work on 0.9+.

 ## Usage

 ### Basic Example